About ECC

 With campuses in Tarboro and Rocky Mount and classes online, the college serves about 5,500 individuals annually in its two-year degree, diploma, certificate, and continuing education programs.
 Excellent teaching and learning coupled with student achievement have characterized ECC throughout its history.

-• Phi Theta Kappa, the student honor society, won fourteen regional awards at an awards ceremony held by the Phi Theta Kappa Carolinas Region.
+Edgecombe Community College’s student honor society, Phi Theta Kappa, won 19 awards during an awards ceremony held March 2024 by the Phi Theta Kappa Carolinas Region.

 Edgecombe Community College.